Employing a member of the Reserve Forces

 Guide

-Since 1 October 2014, Reservists and their employers are affected by legal changes announced within the Defence Reform Act 2014.
+Since 1 October 2014, Reservists and their employers have been affected by legal changes announced within the Defence Reform Act 2014.

 Broader powers for mobilisation